lennon101/lennon101.github.io/content/posts/tuya-zigbee-valve-power-supply-conversion/index.md

 4. A multimetre to check the voltage

-## Step-by-Step Process
+## 5.0 Step-by-Step Process

+### 5.1 Wiring diagram
+Shown below is the wiring diagram for the modified and regulated power supply.
+If you are using a regulator to change the voltage, you will need to tune the regulator output to the required 6v needed for this unit.
+Use a multimeter to do so.

+{{< figure src="/modified-power-supply.png" width="700" >}}

-### 5.1 Disassembling the device
+### 5.2 Disassembling the device
 Begin the conversion process by carefully disassembling the Zigbee irrigation valve.
 Take note of the existing components and their placements.

-### 5.2 wiring diagram
-{{< figure src="/modified-power-supply.png" width="700" >}}
+{{< figure src="/steps/combined-1.png" width="1000" >}}

-### 5.3 Selecting a Regulated Power Supply
+### 5.3 Cut the Power and GND wires
-Explore different regulated power supply options and select the one that best fits your requirements.
-Consider factors such as voltage, current, and environmental suitability.
+Cut the power and gnd wires and solder longer wires so there is enoug length to poke through a hole in the
+{{< figure src="/steps/wires-cut.jpeg" width="300" >}}

-### 5.4 Modifying the Valve Circuit
+### 5.4 Modifying the device
-Learn how to modify the valve circuit to accommodate the regulated power supply.
+Modify the device to accommodate the regulated power supply or store the power supply in it's own plastic container.
 This step may involve rewiring and integrating the new power source seamlessly.

 ### 5.5 Assembling the System
 Put everything back together, ensuring all components are properly connected.
-Follow a systematic approach to avoid any issues during the assembly.

-## Testing the Upgraded System
-After the conversion, thoroughly test the system to ensure that it functions as expected.
-Address any issues that may arise during the testing phase.

-## Benefits of Regulated Power Supply
-Explore the advantages of upgrading to a regulated power supply, including increased reliability, reduced maintenance costs, and improved overall performance.

-## Troubleshooting Tips
-In case you encounter any issues during or after the conversion, refer to our troubleshooting tips to identify and resolve potential problems.

-## Conclusion
-Summarize the key points discussed in the blog post and emphasize the benefits of upgrading Zigbee irrigation valves to a regulated power supply.

-## Additional Resources
-Provide links to relevant resources, such as recommended power supplies, circuit diagrams, and related articles, to further assist readers in their conversion journey.
+I found that the best way to do this was using a drill to cut a small hole in the side of the plastic housing and poking the new power supply wires through the housing that way.
+You can use hot glue or silicon to make the housing waterproof again :)
+{{< figure src="/steps/assembled.png" width="1000" >}}